VINAY-0119/whatsapp-n8n-bot/README.md

 - Analyze images and generate descriptive context.
 - AI-powered responses using OpenAI GPT models.
 - Optional voice replies to user messages.
-- Maintain conversation context with memory buffer.
+- Maintain conversation context with a memory buffer.

 ---